TWEGlobal-Developer/docs/docs/security/upgrading/how-to-upgrade-to-ubuntu-16-04-lts.md

 author:
   name: Dave Russell
   email: drussell@linode.com
-description: 'Our guide to upgrading to Ubuntu 14.04 LTS'
+description: 'Our guide to upgrading to Ubuntu 16.04 LTS'
-keywords: 'upgrading,ubuntu,ubuntu 14.04'
+keywords: 'upgrading,ubuntu,ubuntu 16.04'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: Sunday, February 22, 2015
+modified: Monday, April 25, 2016
 modified_by:
-  name: Dave Russell
+  name: Rudi Heitbaum
 published: 'Tuesday, October 21st, 2014'
-title: 'How to Upgrade to Ubuntu 14.04 LTS'
+title: 'How to Upgrade to Ubuntu 16.04 LTS'
 ---

-Ubuntu 14.04 is a long-term support (LTS) release that will be supported until April 2019.
-This guide explains how to upgrade your Linode from Ubuntu 12.04 (Precise Pangolin) to Ubuntu 14.04 (Trusty Tahr).
+Ubuntu 16.04 is a long-term support (LTS) release that will be supported until April 2021.
+This guide explains how to upgrade your Linode from Ubuntu 14.04 (Trusty Tahr) to Ubuntu 16.04 (Xenial Xerus).

  {: .caution }
  >Distribution upgrades can yield unpredictable results, due to variations in software stacks.
 When possible, we recommend: